remotely-save/remotely-save/docs/browser_env_cors.md

 # Limitations From The Browser Environment: CORS Issue

 The plugin is developed for the browser environment.
-The "fake" browser behind the scenes also follows CORS policy.
+The "fake" browser behind the scenes also follows the CORS policy.

 [MDN has a doc about CORS.](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)